appbaseio/reactivesearch/README.md

 ## 9. Other Projects You Might Like

+-   [**arc**](https://github.com/appbaseio/arc) API Gateway for ElasticSearch (Out of the box Security, Rate Limit Features, Record Analytics and Request Logs).

 -   [**dejavu**](https://github.com/appbaseio/dejavu) allows viewing raw data within an appbase.io (or Elasticsearch) app. **Soon to be released feature:** An ability to import custom data from CSV and JSON files, along with a guided walkthrough on applying data mappings.

 -   [**mirage**](https://github.com/appbaseio/mirage) ReactiveSearch components can be extended using custom Elasticsearch queries.
 For those new to Elasticsearch, Mirage provides an intuitive GUI for composing queries.

--   [**ReactiveSearch Dashboard**](https://dashboard.appbase.io/reactivesearch/) All your Reactive Search related apps (created via interactive tutorial, shared by others, etc.) can be accessed from here.
--   [**ReactiveMaps**](https://github.com/appbaseio/reactivemaps) is a similar project to Reactive Search that allows building realtime maps easily.
+-   [**ReactiveMaps**](https://github.com/appbaseio/reactivesearch/tree/next/packages/maps) is a similar project to Reactive Search that allows building realtime maps easily.

 -   [**appbase-js**](https://github.com/appbaseio/appbase-js) While building search UIs is dandy with Reactive Search, you might also need to add some input forms. **appbase-js** comes in handy there.